 - We want OLSSI to be not just a conference, but also a retreat.
 A whimsical theme introduces an element of lightheartedness that helps us create a casual atmosphere.
 The content of our classes is every bit as useful and informative as it would be without a theme, but outside of classes our attendees feel more free to relax and have fun.

 Why don’t you include all of the instructors’ presentation materials in the binders?

-- Here again, instructors may either not have the rights to distribute their materials in print or may not wish us to do so.
-When instructors give us their presentations in time to include them in the printed binders, we do so.
+- Instructors may either not have the rights to distribute their materials in print or may not wish us to do so.
+When instructors give us their presentations in time to include them in the binders, we do so.

 - Some instructors choose to hand out printed copies of their presentations during their classes or are willing to share them by email afterward.
 If you did not attend a class but are interested in the materials, ask any OLSSI staff person or other attendees who were in the class.
 We’ll help you get what’s available.

 - We regret that WiFi access is sometimes problematic.
 Unfortunately, we often cannot obtain the access details until soon before the conference starts and may have little or no time to test it before check-in starts.
 We know that this is important, however, and endeavor to make the experience as painless as possible each year.

 Why are there never any trips to locations in the surrounding area?